Athkore/Six-Patches-Of-Pain/README.md

 ```

-Different build environments can be targeted by using the `GOOS` env entry.
+Different build environments can be targeted by using the `GOOS` env entry to your target OS, and the `CGO_ENABLED` env entry to 1.

 ### Powershell Example